uknmr/gas-webpagetest/README.md

 yarn run deploy
 ```

-## Setup schedule for `gas-webpagtest` script
+## Setup schedule for `gas-webpagetest` script

-`gas-webpagtest` provide these functions and you can invoke these functions from spreadsheet's menu.
+`gas-webpagetest` provide these functions and you can invoke these functions from spreadsheet's menu.

 ![spread sheet menu](docs/img/gas-webpagetest-menu.png)